 In this environment, Smith said, Emma's high-touch, brand-centered culture is a strategic advantage.
 Smith explained, "there are tons of low-touch or no-touch services out there," whereas Emma's emphasis on brand and personality make it easier to create offerings that go beyond "software as a service."

-Local public-relations entrepreneur Si Deane, founder of Logic Media Group, is among the most recent email-market entrants who say they're looking to compete nationally with Emma and other email campaign services.
+Local public-relations entrepreneur Silas Deane, founder of Logic Media Group, is among the most recent email-market entrants who say they're looking to compete nationally with Emma and other email campaign services.
 His new Fusion website indicates the offering has nearly 20 users, many of them Logic Media clients.

 Taking-on a higher level of customer care is a challenge for any organization, but it's particularly challenging for a company that pushes a brand-image and persona that promise passion, professionalism, personal service relationships, intelligence and the ability to play well with others.